Inyrkz/Flask-RESTful-API-template/README.md

 JWT (Json Web Token) was used to give users token after they have been authenticated

 To run this file:
-- Install all the dependencies in the requirements.txt file
+- Install all the dependencies in the requirements.txt file by running: pip install -r requirements.txt
 - Run the app.py file